Support USGBC Texas today! Join Renew Donate Sponsor

 For more than 30 years developers, designers, and builders have been refining and reimagining our built environments with regard to efficiency, materials, technology, and performance.
 Some strategies are born out of code changes, while others are conceived as a means to lower operating costs, lower risk, and increase an asset’s long-term real value.

-Our sessions will explore where the real estate industry is today – how performance and value are assessed – as well as explore where it is going – diving into current trends, technologies, and strategies.
+Chris Pyke, Chief Innovation Officer for GRESB (Global Real Estate Sustainability Benchmark) will keynote the conference and explore where the real estate industry is today – how performance and value are assessed – as well as explore where it is going – diving into current trends, technologies, and strategies.

 Conference Agenda